mixerp/MixERP.Net.VCards/README.md

 # MixERP.Net.VCards

-VCards is a standard-compliant, lightweight, and forgiving vCard parser written in C# which supports producing and serializing vCards.
+VCards is a standard-compliant, lightweight, and forgiving vCard parser written in C# which supports parsing and serializing vCards.
 The following versions are supported:

 - Version 2.1
 - Version 3.0